 The Company generates revenue from transactions where it provides a platform for the purchase and sale of digital advertising inventory.
 Generally, our revenue is based on a percentage of the ad spend that runs through our platform, although for certain clients or transaction types we may receive a fixed CPM for each impression sold, and for advertising campaigns that are transacted through insertion orders we earn revenue based on the full amount of ad spend that runs through our platform.
-The Company also generates revenue from the fee it charges clients for use of its Demand Manager header-bidding product and SpringServe ad server product, which we acquired on July 1, 2021.
+The Company also generates revenue from the SpringServe ad server and Demand Manager header-bidding product, where fees are either based on the number of impressions processed or a percentage of ad spend.
+In addition, the Company may receive certain fixed monthly fees for the use of its platform or products.
 The Company's platform dynamically connects sellers and buyers of advertising inventory in a digital marketplace.
 The Company's solution incorporates proprietary machine-learning algorithms, sophisticated data processing, high-volume storage, detailed analytics capabilities, and a distributed infrastructure.
 Digital advertising requests, or ad requests.
 When the Company receives ad requests from sellers, it sends bid requests to buyers, which enable buyers to bid on sellers' digital advertising inventory.
 Winning bids can create advertising, or paid impressions, for the seller to present to the consumer.